rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 record on a given interface cannot be sent less than one second since its last transmission.
 This rate limiting rule however does not mitigate the above attacks, in which new names, hence new records, are constantly created and sent.
-A global rate limit of mDNS messages that can be created by a Web application, namely the (optional) probing queries, announcing responses, resolution queries and goodbye responses, should be provided by ICE implementations that implement this proposal.
+A per-message multicast rate limiting rule on a given interface MUST be provided by ICE implementations that implement this proposal, and this rule MUST be applied to mDNS messages that can be created by a Web application, namely the (optional) probing queries, announcing responses, resolution queries and goodbye responses, in the execution context of the ICE agent.

 Malicious Responses to Deny Name Registration
 ---------------------------------------------